bennyp3333/lens-studio-core/Components/Fader/README.md

 # Fader

-Flexible fading system with support for fade, scale, and slide animations in Lens Studio.
+Flexible fading system with support for fade, scale, slide and move animations in Lens Studio.
 Provides centralized management of visibility animations with easing, delays, callbacks, and batch operations.

 ## Overview